My Process

 Qualitative Data

-Every contributor to the overall brand has a unique perspective to the overall mission through their own conversations with users, and their feedback should be collected and discussed.
+Every contributor to the larger company has a unique perspective to the overall mission through their own conversations with users, and their feedback should be collected and discussed.

-These unique perspectives could be on industry-specific needs, competition, and information on bugs and users.
+These unique perspectives could be on industry-specific gaps, competition, and general user sentiments.

 Quantitative Data

-Every new product enhancement is an opportunity to acquire new users and to advance existing ones further along the customer lifecycle.
+Every new product enhancement is an opportunity to acquire new users and to support existing ones in the customer lifecycle.

-We learned that deferring new league customization options to post-signup was the best way to reduce onboarding fatigue and increase new signups.
+For example, we learned that giving users the ability to customize their leagues only until after they completed account creation was the best way to reduce onboarding fatigue and increase retention of new signups.

 Continunous Improvements